mkuthan/mkuthan.github.io/source/_posts/2014-05-26-the-twelve-factor-app-part1.markdown

 for building software-as-a-service applications.
 The orginal paper is published at [12factor.net](http://12factor.net/).

 Below you can find a short summary of my experiences for the first part of the document.
-There is also a (second part)[/blog/2014/05/27/the-twelve-factor-app-part2/] of this blog post.
+There is also a [second part](http://mkuthan.github.io/blog/2014/05/27/the-twelve-factor-app-part2/) of this blog post series.

 ## 1. Codebase